 After the war they went back to making grist mills and cotton gins in East Columbia.
 The firm and the families prospered and those three years of gun making became just a short, but romantic chapter in their personal histories.
 The factory carried on until it was destroyed in the Great Storm of 1900.

-Nobody knows exactly how many guns they made, but most experts put it at less than 400.
+Nobody knows exactly how many guns they made, but most experts put it at around 400.
 One of them, a .44 with serial number 4, wound up in the hands of the famous badman Bloody Bill Longley, who claimed to have killed thirty-two men with it.

-It's estimated that fewer than one hundred are still around.
-When they come to auctions, collectors stare each other down until somebody blinks, usually between $70,000 and $80,000.
+It’s estimated that fewer than one hundred are still around.
+When they come to auction, collectors stare each other down until somebody blinks, usually between $70,000 and $80,000.

 Kinda makes you wish you could find that last shipment of twenty-five stashed away somewhere.